Malware Epidemics Effects in a Lanchester Conflict Model: Simulation-based Risk Assessment

-The inclusion of the knowledge resp. uncertainty perspective gives the following picture.
+The inclusion of the knowledge resp.\ uncertainty perspective gives the following picture.
 Input parameters of the model subject to uncertainties may vary, taking on different values.
-They do not need to have fixed values.
-Their variation is done, though, according to the probability distribution $\Pr$ of the scenario space $(X,\Pr)$ which describes the uncertainties and is specifically chosen for the given situation.
+Their variation is described by the probability distribution $\Pr$ of the space $(X,\Pr)$.
 Thus we can state, that in the presented approach fixed parameter values may be replaced by fixed probability distributions characterizing their variations.
 The accompanying transition from a point estimate to a statistics of estimates gives a richer description of the model behavior.
-The simulation design resulting from the random selection of $\tilde X \subset^{\mathsf{fin}}X$ is constructed by the execution of corresponding random experiments.

-Though a random selection of the scenarios avoids a selection bias successfully, it may introduce a possible statistical bias.
-For monitoring the statistical quality of the chosen subset $\tilde X$, we compare the properties of the set $\tilde X$, which is generated by computational means, with the corresponding exact properties of the full design $(X,\Pr)$.
-The exact properties can be derived analytically.
+Though a random selection of the scenarios successfully avoids a selection bias, it may introduce a possible statistical bias.
+For monitoring the statistical quality, we compare the measured properties of the sampled subset $\tilde X\subset X$ with the exact properties of the full design $(X,\Pr)$.
 The outcomes $\tilde Y$ can be used for monitoring purposes as well.
-Concerning the inputs $x\in\tilde X$ one may check for example, how far the statistics of $\tilde X$ reflects the properties of the probability distribution $\Pr$.
-Concerning the outcomes, the observed maximum and minimum of the observables $\Delta N$ and $\Delta D$ over the set $\tilde X$ of scenarios can be compared with the theoretical range of these observables predicted in proposition~\ref{eoo}.\ref{rangeofobs}.
-This helps to supervise the realized coverage of $X$ by $\tilde X$.
-Another monitoring option for probability distributions $\Pr$, which are symmetric w.r.t. both sides Blue and Red, is to check the validity of $\mean(\Delta N) \approx 0$ and $\mean(\Delta D) \approx 0$ according to the law of large numbers.
-Here and in the following, the operator $\mean$ designates the statistical mean.
+Numerical results of such comparisons are shown in figure~\ref{errorrates}.